brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-08-glycolysisgluconeogenesis.md

 author: Bruce Changlong Xu
 ---

 Glycolysis and Gluconeogenesis are highly interconnected with fatty acid oxidation, amino acid metabolism, and the citric acid cycle, which makes them critical for metabolic regulation and energy homeostasis.
+These are fundamental metabolic processes that are involved with the generation of energy for cellular use.

 ## Glycolysis: The First Step in Energy Extraction